 Zimbabwe Botswana Safari IG5F

-Experience the famous Chobe region in a relaxed and fun-filled atmosphere aboard a luxury houseboat, then cross over to exciting Victoria Falls to see one of the 7 natural wonders of the world
+Experience the famous Chobe region in a relaxed and fun-filled atmosphere aboard a luxury houseboat, then cross over to exciting Victoria Falls to see one of the Seven Natural Wonders of the World

 3 Nights Chobe River, Namibia

 This outstanding short safari combines the game rich Chobe River with the magnificent Victoria Falls.
 Revel in this safari experience at Chobe, probably the most prolific wildlife park in Southern Africa, famous for its vast herds of elephant, lion and leopard sightings.
 The real attraction and uniqueness of this safari is the accommodation aboard the Chobe Princess luxury houseboat, which is an absolutely perfect platform from where you can relax and savour this incredible wildlife spectacle as it unfolds in front of you.